Want to serve food from an outside source at your event?

 - Food of any kind is restricted in the Academic Commons.
 Contact Master Calendar for details.

-Outside entities setting up and/or serving or giving away food are only permitted to come onto campus under certain guidelines.
-Vendors must be pre-approved by Risk Management.
+Outside entities setting up and serving, selling or giving away food are permitted to come onto campus providing all College requirements are met.
 Four to six weeks planning time is required.